Mahi-Mani/Friend-Finder/README.md

 ![Site](gifs/FriendFinder.gif)

 Application asks about 10 questions to the user, so that application has some knowledge on the user.
-Having learnt that, user is prompted with an closely associated character from Friends series.
+Having learnt that, user is provided with an closely associated character from Friends series.
 This application is quite enjoyable as it points out your twin from friends series.

 ## Code Snippet
 *Server side javascript*